gearglow/ReptiliaWithATwist/The List.md

 "Robbie it is, then!"
 Harry said.
 "Hmm.
 I suppose I can't really answer to 'Harry' like this, either.
 Can't wait to be rid of that name for good, but for now..."
 She sighed, leaning against the wall of the pub.
 "Wish there was some clue from Elysium."

-"Elysiu- your mindscape?"
+"Elysiu- oh, your mindscape?"
 Robbie asked.

 "Yeah, there's all kinds of ideas kicking around in there," she replied absently.
 "Wait, that's it!
 'Elysia!'
 Robbie, you're a genius!"
 She spun him around in a hug.
 "Just call me 'Ellie' for short!"